edyesed/aws_advent_2018_organizations/README.md

    ```

 ## Make your first SCP
 We're going to first make a Service Control Policy for our entire organzation that states **"No one anywhere can run [CloudHSM](https://aws.amazon.com/cloudhsm/)"**.
 CloudHSM was chosen for this example because it tends to not be used, and it's relatively expensive.
-There's nothing wrong with CloudHSM! **If your business needs CloudHSM, these SCPs should be considered for demonstration purposes only.**
+There's nothing wrong with CloudHSM! **If your business needs CloudHSM, use it!
+These SCPs should be considered for demonstration purposes only.**

 1. Check to be sure that your organization is functional: